Here, I’ll share how I handled my first and subsequent paid personal training sessions.

 I see it time and time again at the gym.

-Now you might have an excellent memory but when you are seeing lots of clients every week, you can’t possibly remember everything about their last training session.
+Now you might have an excellent memory but when you see lots of clients every week, you can’t possibly remember everything about their last training session.

 And while a workout template certainly will help in this regard, you also need to take notes at all times for each client.